Mohitxy0092/Java-Programming/10-Object_oriented_programming/notes.md

     - Inheritance is a mechanism where a new class (called a subclass or derived class) can inherit properties and behaviors (attributes and methods) from an existing class (called a superclass or base class).
 This promotes code reusability and establishes a hierarchical relationship between classes.
 4. **Polymorphism**
     - Polymorphism allows objects of different classes to be treated as objects of a common superclass.
 It enables a single interface to represent different underlying forms (data types).
 The most common use of polymorphism is when a method in a subclass overrides a method in its superclass.

+## NOTE: Abstraction is the core design goal of OOP, and encapsulation, inheritance, and polymorphism are mechanisms that help achieve abstraction.
+However, all four are considered pillars of Object-Oriented Programming.

 ### Why we use object-oriented programming when we can do the same with procedural programming?